 The Company management believes it is more likely than not that Electrum will prevail in the legal action described in Note 10 to the consolidated financial statements, in which the Company has an interest.
 However, there is no surety that Electrum will prevail in its legal action or that we will be able to recover our funds and our percentage of the Litigation Recovery if Electrum does prevail.

 The Company will be required to raise additional capital to fund its operations and will continue to attempt to raise capital resources from both related and unrelated parties until such time as the Company is able to generate revenues sufficient to maintain itself as a viable entity.
 These factors have raised substantial doubt about the Company's ability to continue as a going concern.
 These financial statements are presented on the basis that we will continue as a going concern.
 The going concern concept contemplates the realization of assets and satisfaction of liabilities in the normal course of business.
 The financial statements do not include any adjustments that might be necessary if the Company is unable to continue as a going concern.
 There can be no assurances that the Company will be able to raise additional capital or achieve profitability.
 However, the Company has approximately 6.2 million warrants outstanding in which the Company can reset the exercise price substantially below the current market price.
-These consolidated financial statements do not include any adjustments that might result from repricing the outstanding warrants.
+These condensed consolidated financial statements do not include any adjustments that might result from repricing the outstanding warrants.